It's a good day to be an Surrozen Inc. (SRZN) shareholder - The Dwinnex

-In the latest session, Surrozen Inc. (NASDAQ: SRZN) closed at $0.61 down -5.84% from its previous closing price of $0.65.
-In other words, the price has decreased by -$0.0378 from its previous closing price.
-On the day, 775195 shares were traded.
-SRZN stock price reached its highest trading level at $0.6579 during the session, while it also had its lowest trading level at $0.6000.
+In the latest session, Surrozen Inc. (NASDAQ: SRZN) closed at $0.63 up 4.61% from its previous closing price of $0.60.
+In other words, the price has increased by $+0.0279 from its previous closing price.
+On the day, 579973 shares were traded.
+SRZN stock price reached its highest trading level at $0.6563 during the session, while it also had its lowest trading level at $0.6001.

 5 Undervalued Stocks For 2023